You + Waterloo = great chemistry.

 Get professional credentials

-When you graduate, you’ll be eligible to get your professional chemist membership from the Chemical Institute of Canada — and be ready to create the future of fuels, plastics, drugs, foods, and other consumer products.
+When you graduate, you’ll be eligible for a professional chemist membership from the Chemical Institute of Canada — and be ready to create the future of fuels, plastics, drugs, foods, and other consumer products.

 About the Chemistry program